alncat/opusDSD/README.md

 ```
 dsd parse_ctf_star /work/consensus_data.star -D 320 --Apix 1.699 -o sp-ctf.pkl
 ```

+positional arguments:
+  starfile           starfile for refinement
+  D                  the size of image in the input stack apix               the apix of the input stack masks              starfile storing masks for multi-body refinement numb               the number of rigid-bodies for multi-body refinement

+optional arguments:
+  -h, --help         show this help message and exit --volumes VOLUMES  the path to the volume series generated according to PCA --relion31         if the input starfile is of version 3.1

 For **the RELION STAR file with version hgiher than 3.0**, you should add --relion31 to the command!